WordPress/gutenberg/packages/e2e-test-utils/README.md

 **Returns**

-`Promise` Promise resolving with an array containing all blocks in the document.
+`Promise`: Promise resolving with an array containing all blocks in the document.

 ### getAvailableBlockTransforms